vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 ```

 #### Updating immutable objects
 The behavior where the later declared property with the same name wins can be utilized when updating immutable objects.
-When you're working with immutable objects or don't want to directly mutate objects, you can use spread operator to create a new object as an updated variant of the original object.
+When you're working with immutable objects or don't want to directly mutate objects, you can use spread operator to create a new object as an updated variant of the original.

 ```javascript
 let original = {